Impacted by Unexpected Federal Funding Changes?

 Qualifying nonprofits and jurisdictions are identified and vetted for alignment and invited to complete a single, brief application

-Funding Partners commit dollars with the goal of addressing barrier(s) to securing federal funds through one of the Fund’s four Focus Areas
+Funding Partners join with the goal of addressing barrier(s) to securing federal funds through one of the Fund’s four Focus Areas

 Resource Navigation